Basic Business Entities

 Operating Agreements will also define the sharing of expenses and income.
 For example, you could be an angel investor at 20% injection but demand 50% of the income.
 Expanding this concept, a partnership tax return generated from a MMLLC will have three “allocations” for each member; allocation of capital, profits and losses.
 Commonly profits and losses are tied together.
 Again, you could have a 20% allocation of capital and a 50% allocation of profits and losses (spoiler alert: S Corp blows this concept up… standby!).

 Operating Agreements also become critical when the entity has value- issues like death, divorce, incapacitation and exit strategies must be handled within the agreement, and perhaps a separate Buy-Sell Agreement (usually funded with life insurance- we can help navigate on this).
-You and your business partner are besties today, but our job at the Watson CPA Group is to not unnecessarily complicate things, but to protect your future.
-See Chapter 10 for more on Exit Strategies.
+You and your business partner are besties today, but our job at WCG is to not unnecessarily complicate things, but to protect your future with a malleable arrangement that endures.

 In terms of self-employment taxes, the taxation of a MMLLC is very similar to a sole proprietorship or SMLLC as alluded to earlier.
 Partnerships and those mimicking partnerships (MMLLC) commonly require a separate partnership tax return (with an allowed exception for those living in community property states), Form 1065, which create K-1s for each member or partner.
 This might be your first brush with the term K-1.
 A K-1 is similar to a W-2 since it reports income and other items for each member, partner, shareholder, owner or beneficiary, and is coded to tell the IRS how that income should be treated.